-Photographers with a State Park Photography Permit (see below) are welcome to use Jerusalem Mill Village for photo shoots, but please be considerate of our visitors and volunteers in the living history venues of the Miller House, Blacksmith Shop, Tenant House, Mill Museum and General Store Museum during or regularly scheduled living histoty program, public events and special functions.
+Photographers with a State Park Photography Permit (see below) are welcome to use Jerusalem Mill Village for Portrait and Special Event photography during normal Park hours.
+The Friends of Jerusalem Mill charge fees for commercial production photography (movies, television shows, commercials) and requests a donation for special event photography (family portraits, weddings, graduation).
+These fees are used to restore and maintain the Historic Village and to ensure its beauty for the future.
+Please be considerate of our visitors and volunteers in the living history venues of the Miller House, Blacksmith Shop, Tenant House, Mill Museum and General Store Museum during or regularly scheduled living history program, public events and special functions.
+See our Events Page

 Click here to download the Maryland Park Service Photography Permit.
 There is no longer a fee.

 Special Event Photography (family portraits, weddings, graduation) Suggested Donation: